 - Unusual Eyebrows: Lynn's distinctive partially-shaved left eyebrow, which matches her hair's shaved sides, as well.

-- Who You Gonna Call?: Alex and Brian investigate Lynn-the-ghost in the music video for White Noise.
+- Who You Gonna Call?: Alex and Brian investigate Ghost!Lynn in the music video for White Noise.
 They don't really do anything useful besides film everything and go where they're not supposed to, so they're likely not experts in their field.